smart-data-models/dataModel.Transportation/TransportStation/doc/spec.md

   ]
 }
 ```
-#### TransportStation NGSI V2 normalized Example
+#### TransportStation NGSI-v2 normalized Example
-Here is an example of a TransportStation in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a TransportStation in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:Station:Station:MNCA-STram-L02-AP-T2",